Bootham Crescent - It Happened This Day

 1954/5 That season, 9 of City's home league games attracted 5 figure attendances, 19,843 against Accrington being the biggest.

 01-Jun-55 In the summer, major work was carried out to extend the Main Stand towards Shipton Street.
-Look closely and to this day you will spot the join where the last quarter (nearest the Longhurst end) was added to The Main Stand.
+Look closely (and for the rest of its live), you could spot the join where the last quarter (nearest the Longhurst end) was added to The Main Stand.
 This was named "Section D" with lettering starting from the Social Club end.
 Around 1983, the middle sections were merged and all were "re-lettered" starting with "Section A" at the Shipton Street end.
 Profits from the FA Cup run, together with a Stand Extension Fund, helped in this project.
 A side effect of the work was the removal of the ivy which had been allowed to grow across the back of the Main Stand.
 On April 6, a fund was set up to cover the cost of the Main Stand extension.
 With donations from local firms, the directors (£250), Social Club (£500), Supporters & Auxiliary Branch (£315) and others, £2,300 was raised in a month.
 The fund closed in June with £5,455 raised.
 A further £900 was also spent on ground improvements that summer.
 Original plans were to provide 700 extra bench seats were scaled back to 350.
-As part of the extension, wooden stairs at both ends of The Main Stand (which allowed an additional entry / exit point to the seats) and a wooden gantry used by cameraman were demolished.
+As part of the extension, wooden stairs at both ends (and in front) of The Main Stand (which allowed an additional entry / exit point to the seats) and a wooden gantry used by cameraman were demolished.
 A cycle park was made available "behind the grandstand" and due to the rise in car ownership, car parking in Grosvenor Road and vehicular access down Bootham Crescent was banned.
 The total cost of improvements that summer was about £6,500.

 27-Dec-55 Arthur Bottom became the first City player to be dismissed in a first team match at Bootham Crescent after he received 2 cautions.
 He was also sent off in the home against Carlisle (16 September 1957).